 I don’t recall having a lot of stuff when I was younger.
-We were far from paupers, and while my toy collection wasn’t exactly “bag of abandoned doll heads found in the creek” levels of sad, I had only a few toys and games each year and those generally came at Christmas, on birthdays, or when doting childless aunties came to visit.
-My siblings and I made our own fun, literally: I built my own Barbie townhouse from empty beer cases, complete with a gravy can elevator I rigged up with an old venetian blind cord.
+While we were far from paupers, and my toy collection wasn’t exactly “bag of abandoned doll heads found in the creek” levels of sad, I had only a few new toys and games.
+Holidays were enjoyable, but I really don’t recall mountain sized masses of wrapping paper after the gift giving was over.
+Instead, my siblings and I made our own fun, literally: I built my own Barbie townhouse from empty beer cases, complete with a gravy can elevator I rigged up with an old venetian blind cord.

 It’s hard to offer my own children the same carefree upbringing today.
 They have tablets and smart phones and laptops and gaming systems and Bluetooth everything and so do their peers.
 It doesn’t mean that our childhoods were better - frankly, there is much I’d want to skip past, like shoulder pads and having to date boys with gelled, frosted tip haircuts – just… different, less… experiential, somehow.
 How do we give experiences to kids who’ve never held a first-generation Polly Pocket and stare blankly at “Be Kind; Rewind” jokes?

-Family travel isn’t hard or complicated or something to “get through”, and Air Canada is making it easier for your family to see the places and people you love.
+Family travel isn’t shouldn’t be hard or complicated or something to “get through”, and Air Canada is making it easier for your family to see the places and people you love.
 There are many benefits, too: If you’re travelling with children aged 2-11, you get proximity seating in standard or preferred Preferred seatsSeats, which are complimentary if standard seats cannot be assigned.
-Plus, if your little travelers are younger than six, you can settle with early boarding before general boarding takes place.
+Plus, if your little travellers are younger than six, you can settle with early boarding before general boarding takes place.
 Another great way Air Canada makes families a priority is how they are always offer food and hotel vouchers when needed due to a flight change or cancellation.
 (Because being hungry and sleeping on the floor is never an “experience” you’ll want to share – especially during winter holiday travel!)!

 If travelling as a family isn’t an option, don’t rule out sending kids to stay with family or friends in other provinces - or even abroad.
 When I was on my honeymoon a few years ago, I was seated near a 10 year-old boy excited to be travelling to spend the summer with his grandparents in the Bahamas.
 He was so well-cared for by the airline staff that I was forever impressed and think today of the fun this boy had in store.
 I wouldn’t hesitate to give my own children a similar opportunity should the chance arise, and it’s totally reasonable to do so: at just $100, Air Canada provides unaccompanied minors with benefits including special assistance check-in and private boarding.
 Your child is never alone, not from check-in until arrival and delivery to the person authorized to meet them has been cleared.
 They receive a complimentary Bistro item, headset, pillow, blanket, Rouge iPad and Skyrider gift, making the flight itself an amazing experience.
 (The winter break can be longlong, and we don’t always have the same time off work to match up with our kids’ breaks – maybe a trip to see family independently would be an viable option instead of yet another day camp.).

 Flying alone isn’t for everyone, but what is to be gained by this demonstration of independence is immeasurable in my opinion, and you are setting kids up for successful future travels by exposing them to the experience in a supportive, comfortable environment.
 And you can rest easy that in the event of a delay or schedule change (which, let’s be honest, can and does happen with air travel) your unaccompanied minors will always be rebooked first, offered food and hotel vouchers when needed, and you or the child’s guardian will be contacted directly by Air Canada, where the option of a change of ticket or full refund will also be made available.

 I want my kids to see things with their own eyes; I want them to taste flavours in the country of origin, I want them to hike trails, smell flowers, and meet people and hear sounds they cannot experience first-hand at home.
-Experiences available through travel are unmeasurable and unrivaled and they imprint themselves on a person in ways that no “thing” in a shrink-wrapped box or shiny plastic clam shell ever could.
+Shared experiences available through travel are imunmeasurable and unrivaled and they imprint themselves on a person in ways that no “thing” in a shrink-wrapped box or shiny plastic clam shell ever could.
 Things disappear and get broken or replaced.
 Experiences, just like travel, leave a mark; they come home with you.